aspiringLich/isospin/src/data/markdown/isospin.md

 Hello, yes this is in fact the website you are looking at currently.
 This took forever to make so yes it *does* deserve a spot on the projects page .

-Making a website was a fun endevour, not exactly my cup of tea though; I'm not a designer.
+Making a website was a fun endeavour, not exactly my cup of tea though; I'm not a designer.
 I've probably implemented so many of these things super strangely because I'm a lot more comfortable with algorithms and stuff than with web dev n shiz, and this took absolutely *f o r e v e r*.
-Overall though, I'm really happy with how it's turned out.

 Anyway I did quite enjoy learning how to setup the backend, using a friend's web server [(afire)](https://github.com/Basicprogrammer10/afire).
 It is the only web server framework thingy I have ever used, but idk seems pretty good.
 Go check it out and ignore the spelling mistakes :sweat_smile:.

-With web development i realise you can just copy and paste some code from the first article you find when you google `Collestt CSS EFFects!!1!one` and slap that on your website to wow people.
+With web development i realize you can just copy and paste some code from the first article you find when you google `Collestt CSS EFFects!!1!one` and slap that on your website to wow people.
 I didn't want to do that.
 So tl;dr: this website is made by me.
 No copy pasting from codepen.
 Just a bit of copy pasting from stack overflow.

 Overall I'm pretty happy with how it turned out.
 I'm not too good of a designer but in my humble objectively subjectively correct opinion, it's pretty creative.
 I have more plans for it and it's still kind of unfinished, but I expect this to be a hub for my projects and thoughts for the forseeable future.
 Until I get bored and revamp it at least.